arafatanam/CSE311.3-Fall2022-RiH-G/README.md

 5. The database file is updated.
 6. Updated some PHP files after completing the Frontend.
 7. Uploaded Games php file which displays the games available.
+8. Uploaded Subscription PHP file which displays the types of subscription available for the user.